Guide to Work, Study, Travel and Living Abroad

 2. Remember Your Ultimate Goal

-You will not change the world in ten weeks, four months, or however long the duration of your internship.
-As an intern, your goal is first and foremost to learn.
-When you are approaching potential companies or organizations, be open about your desire to learn.
-They will much prefer your humility to exaggerated claims about how much you can offer in spite of your lack of experience.
+You will not change the world in ten weeks, four months, or however long the duration of your internship is.
+As an intern, your goal is, first and foremost, to learn.
+When approaching potential companies or organizations, be open about your desire to learn.
+They will much prefer your humility to exaggerated claims about how much you can offer despite your lack of experience.
 Remember, they have all been there as well.
 Good employers want to provide talented young people with opportunities.

-Once my various internships had started, I found that maintaining a learner mindset helped immensely.
-At one point, I was asked by a government agency to draft an entire policy for them, something which I had neither the expertise nor the authority to do.
-Remembering that my primary goal was to learn provided relief and clarity in this instance.
-I was able to contribute to this request, while not taking on the whole task.
-I spent time seeking out those who actually had the expertise I was lacking, which in turn would help me learn how to network and tackle such tasks in the future.
+Once my various internships had started, maintaining a learner mindset helped immensely.
+At one point, a government agency asked me to draft an entire policy for them, which I needed to gain the expertise and the authority to do — remembering that my primary goal was to learn provided relief and clarity in this instance.
+I contributed to this request while not taking on the whole task.
+I sought out those with the expertise I lacked, which would help me learn how to network and tackle such functions in the future.

 3. Get Out Of The Office And Under The Surface